opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/transit/model/package.md

 The `TransitService` is the main entry point for accessing all transit model objects.
 It may have nested services or provide read-only access to key model classes.
-For changing the model a service context should be created(obtained from the service).
-The context can then be used to get a builder for all _aggregate roots_[1].
-For simplicity, we only allow _one_ context to be active at any given time.
-Modifying, adding and deleting entities are **not** synchronized, so if more than one thread are doing updates at concurrent, then the synchronization responsibility is put on the client (graph builders and RealTimeSnapshot).
+For changing the model a `TransitEditorService` is created(obtained from the service).
+The editor can then be used to get a builder for all _aggregate roots_[1].
+For simplicity, we only allow _one_ editor to be active at any given time.

+[TODO RTM, clarify] Modifying, adding and deleting entities are **not** synchronized, so if more than one thread are doing updates at concurrent, then the synchronization responsibility is put on the client (graph builders and RealTimeSnapshot).
 When all modification are complete, then changes are made active by calling the `commit()` on the context.
 Before the `commit()` the changes are not visible by e.g. the routing.
+[TODO Diagram]

 ### Transit Entities